Boi-027/BayonettaArchipelago/README.md

 - Built on top of [BayoHook](https://github.com/SSSiyan/BayoHook) by SSSiyan and others, used and redistributed with permission.
 - Archipelago integration and chapter-blocking by **Boi**.
-- Huge thanks to **dowlle** for detailed bug reports and apworld testing.
+- Huge thanks to **dowlle** for my first detailed bug report and apworld testing, really helped a lot when this project was first released.

 ## AI Usage Disclosure